-If you are experiencing sneezing, a runny or itchy nose, post nasal drip, watery eyes, headaches or facial pain, you could be suffering from rhinitis, an inflammation of the nasal mucous membrane.
-Allergic Rhinitis is caused by a reaction to allergens including pollens, molds, animal hair, dust mites, foods, insect bites or medicine.
-Non-Allergic Rhinitis can result in the same symptoms, but be caused by environmental factors such as cigarette smoke, strong odors or cold temperatures.
+If you are experiencing sneezing, a runny or itchy nose, postnasal drip, watery eyes, headaches, or facial pain, you could be suffering from rhinitis, an inflammation of the nasal mucous membrane.
+Allergic Rhinitis is caused by a reaction to allergens including pollens, molds, animal hair, dust mites, foods, insect bites, or medicine.
+Non-Allergic Rhinitis can result in the same symptoms but be caused by environmental factors such as cigarette smoke, strong odors, or cold temperatures.
 If your symptoms persist and avoiding allergens does not provide relief, your specialist may suggest medications and /or irrigation of the nasal passages.
 If an obstruction in the sinuses is a contributing factor, surgery may be recommended.

 Nasal polyps are noncancerous growths, often in the shape of a teardrop, that hang down from the lining of the nose or sinuses.
 While small polyps may not cause symptoms, larger ones can create a blockage, leading to sinus infections, breathing problems, or a reduced sense of smell.
 Your specialist may suggest a corticosteroid spray to reduce the size of the polyp.
 In some cases, surgical removal of the polyp will be recommended.
 This can be done through an outpatient procedure.

 It’s easy to see that your nasal cavity is divided into two halves.
 The thin wall that separates your nasal passages is called the nasal septum.
 Normally, the septum runs straight down the middle.
 However, the septum is sometimes displaced and positioned closer to one side.
 This is called a deviated septum and it can be present at birth or caused by an injury.
 A deviated septum can cause a blockage of one nostril, nosebleeds, or frequent sinus infections.
-Decongestants, antihistamines or nasal steroid sprays may be recommended to help reduce inflammation and relieve symptoms.
+Decongestants, antihistamines, or nasal steroid sprays may be recommended to help reduce inflammation and relieve symptoms.
 If problems persist your specialist may recommend Septoplasty, a surgical procedure that can reset the nasal septum to its optimum position.

 Sinus disorders can result in sleep problems as well as breathing difficulties that can reduce endurance levels for sports and other activities.
-ENT and Allergy Specialists offers treatment specially focused on these areas.
+ENT and Allergy Specialists offer treatment specially focused on these areas.
 To learn more, visit our Sleep Disorders and Sleep Apnea, and our Sports Endurance pages.